6 men arrested after failed attempt to steal ATM in NW Houston

 HOUSTON, Texas (KTRK) --Police say six men were arrested after attempting to steal an ATM machine in northwest Houston.

-Police responded to a robbery call at the Comearica Bank on Mangum near Dacoma around 4 a.m.
+Police responded to a robbery call at the Comerica Bank on Mangum near Dacoma around 4 a.m.

 According to officials, six people were caught trying to steal an ATM with a stolen forklift.